domosekai/domosekai.github.io/sstp/help.md

 You need to provide at least these information:
   - A description of the connection
-  - Server address (either domain name or IP)
+  - Server address (either a hostname or an IP address)
   - Username and password

 ### Q: What do I need to fill in as server address?
-An IP or hostname?
+An IP or a hostname?

-Generally you should use hostnames (domain name) as server addresses, so that you don't need to take care of IP changes.
+Generally you should use a hostname (e.g. vpn.example.com), so that you don't need to take care of IP changes.

-However, if you are using unreliable DNS service, or you want to enforce IPv4 / IPv6 connections (server is dual-stack), you can fill in IPs instead.
+However, if your DNS provider is unreliable, or you want to enforce connecting via IPv4 or IPv6 (server is dual-stack), you can use an IP address instead.
-In that case, you might also need to fill in the hostname field (server name) to pass TLS validation.
+In that case, you might need to put the hostname in the hostname field to pass TLS validation.

-### Q: What is a hostname and when should I provide it?
+### Q: When should I fill in the hostname field?

-In most cases, the hostname is the same as the domain name of the server and you don’t need to provide twice.
 A hostname is used to verify the identity of the server.
 If the name in the server’s certificate does not match the hostname, an error occurs and TLS validation fails.

+In most cases, the hostname is the same as the address of the server and you don’t need to provide twice.
-In these situations, you may need to explicitly provide a hostname:
+However, in these situations, you may need to explicitly provide a hostname:
   - You have entered an IP address as the server address.
-  - The server has a hostname different from its domain name.
+  - The server has a hostname (as in its certificate) different from the address you are connecting to.

 ## TLS validation